bowseruk/Player-Luxury-Calculator/README.md

 [W3School](https://www.w3schools.com/) was used as a reference for elements to use and good practice.

 The changes were checked with [W3C Validator](https://validator.w3.org/).

+The docs for [Bootstrap v5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) where heavily used.

+[Stack Overflow](https://stackoverflow.com/) always seems to have the answer to a problem that occurs.

 ## License